Karlovy Vary – A Day in the Famed Carlsbad Springs

 This will offer you excellent views of the surrounding landscape.

-The mill colonnade building itself was designed by the Czech architect Josef Zítek and is absolutly gorgeous.
-Of course it is named after its iconic neo-renaissance row of 124 Corinthian columns.
+The mill colonnade building itself was designed by the Czech architect Josef Zítek and is absolutely gorgeous.
+Of course it is named after its iconic Neo-renaissance row of 124 Corinthian columns.
 Inside are a set of 5 hot springs and a space reserved for orchestras, oftentimes these concerts are free.

 City Center (Market Colonnade, Holy Trinity Column and the Castle Tower)